hot-stuff/libhotstuff/README.rst

     # Fault tolerance:
-    # Try to run run_demo.sh first and then run_demo_client.sh, then use Ctrl-C
+    # Try to run the replicas as in run_demo.sh first and then run_demo_client.sh.
-    # to terminate the proposing replica (e.g. replica 0).
-Leader rotation will
+    # Use Ctrl-C to terminate the proposing replica (e.g. replica 0).
+Leader
-    # be scheduled.
-Try to kill and run run_demo_client.sh again, new commands
+    # rotation will be scheduled.
+Try to kill and run run_demo_client.sh again, new
-    # should still get through (be replicated) once the new leader becomes stable.
+    # commands should still get through (be replicated) once the new leader becomes
+    # stable.
+Or try the following script:
+    # scripts/faulty_leader_demo.sh

 TODO
 ====